bmaclean/cell-notes/README.md

 ### Using the Makefile

-To initialize the project:
+To initialize the project and open your App Script:

 `make cell-notes DEVELOPMENT_SCRIPT_ID=[my-script-id]`

-To open your App Script and watch local files for changes:
+To watch local files and push changes to remote project:

 `make dev`